-Students who wish to transfer to Hillsdale College from another college or university must submit the Regular Decision application, including their high school record and SAT or ACT scores, and forward transcripts from any and all colleges previously attended.
-In addition, they must submit the Dean of Students Transfer Form, completed by the dean of students at their current school.
-Applications of transfer candidates are evaluated, for fall and spring semesters, in a manner similar to the process of non-transfers, with no specific criterion assuring acceptance or rejection.
-Attention is given to the strength of the academic program and to the length and degree of success at the previous college.
+Students who wish to transfer to Hillsdale College from another college or university must submit the application and all supporting documents.
+In addition, they must also submit (1) the Dean of Students Transfer Form, completed by the dean of students at their current school, and (2) all official transcripts from any and all colleges previously attended.
+Applications of transfer candidates for fall and spring semesters are evaluated in a manner similar to the process of non-transfers, with no specific criterion assuring acceptance or rejection.
+Attention is given to the strength of the academic program and to the length and success in the student's coursework.

-Once admitted to Hillsdale, a transfer student may expect to receive an evaluation of transfer credits as determined by the registrar.
+Once admitted to Hillsdale, a transfer student can expect to receive an evaluation of transfer credits as determined by the registrar.
 Credits must be earned at a regionally accredited American collegiate institution in order to be transferrable to Hillsdale.
 Regional accreditation must be through one of the following accrediting bodies in order to be recognized: Middle States Association, New England Association, Higher Learning Commission of the North Central Association, Northwest Association, Southern Association and Western Association.
 Courses with a grade below C- and courses not considered liberal arts in nature are not transferrable.